averias/phpredis-bloom/README.md

 // checking if a list items exist in 'filter-key' Bloom Filter
 $result = $bloomFilter->multiExists('item1', 15, 'foo'); // returns and array [true, true, false] since 'foo' doesn't exists
 ```

+### Why having a RedisBloomClient and classes for each RedisBloom data types?**

+- RedisBloomClient allows you execute whatever RedisBloom command (Bloom Filter, Cuckoo Filter, Mins-Sketch and Top-K
+commands) over different filters and also to execute Redis commands and raw Redis commands.
+So it is a client for general
+purposes and it is recommended when you need to manage different filters and keys or even when you want to execute
+normal Redis commands
+- RedisBloom data types classes (Bloom Filter, Cuckoo Filter, Mins-Sketch and Top-K classes) just execute commands
+that belongs to that data type and over just one filter.
+They are useful when you need to manage just one filter.

 ### Automatic connection, disconnection and reconnection

 RedisBloomClient and Redis Bloom data types automatically connect Redis after creation, you can disconnect them from the